sharanya02/Teamix/README.md

 ⚡ Make a team or join a team to collaborate with users remotely.

 📺 video call any time with your team and chat with them.
+Inside a video call, you can share your screen, raise your hand, chat, toggle tile view, change background,  start a live stream, share a youtube video, view speaker stats, and many more!

 🌿 Make posts inside a team to communicate effectively